mmfb/card_game/README.md

         * Join an existing game
         * Create a new game
         * Cancel the game I am playing
+    - Game endpoints:
+        * End the turn
-* A simplified frontend with pages for login in, register, choose or create a match, wait for other players to join the match, the game page (this page has a score board that shows the state of both players playing the game)
+* A simplified frontend with pages for login in, register, choose or create a match, wait for other players to join the match, the game page (this page has a score board that shows the state of both players playing the game and a button to end the turn)

 # Tipical cenarios for this template: